cruelkratos/an-attempt-at-csharp-/README.md

-# Web Crawler and Page Rank for IITR Domain
+# Web Crawler and PageRank for IITR Domain

-A simple C# web crawler that performs a breadth-first search on the IIT Roorkee website domain, collecting and displaying all discovered URLs that contain "iitr".
+A simple C# web crawler that performs a **depth-limited DFS** on the IIT Roorkee website domain, building a graph of internal links and calculating PageRank scores to identify the most important pages.

 ## Overview

-This application starts at the IIT Roorkee homepage (https://iitr.ac.in/) and systematically explores all linked pages within the domain, following a breadth-first search approach.
-It collects all URLs that contain the string "iitr" and prints them to the console.
+This application starts at the IIT Roorkee homepage (https://iitr.ac.in/) and systematically explores linked pages within the domain using a **depth-limited depth-first search** (DFS).
+It collects all URLs that contain the string `"iitr"` and builds a directed graph from the discovered links.
+A simplified **PageRank algorithm** is then applied to rank the importance of each page.

 ## Features

-- Breadth-first crawling strategy to explore web pages
+- Depth-limited DFS crawling strategy
-- URL deduplication to avoid processing the same URL multiple times
+- URL deduplication to avoid revisiting pages
 - HTML parsing using the HtmlAgilityPack library
+- Graph construction based on internal hyperlinks
+- Simplified PageRank implementation
 - HTTP request handling with automatic redirect following
 - SSL certificate validation bypassing (for development purposes)

 ## Requirements

 - .NET Framework or .NET Core
-- HtmlAgilityPack package
+- HtmlAgilityPack NuGet package

 ## Project Structure

-- **Program.cs**: Contains the main entry point and executes the crawler
+- **Program.cs**: Entry point of the application; triggers crawl and PageRank computation
-- **RunQueue.cs**: Implements the breadth-first search algorithm for web crawling
+- **RunQueue.cs**: Implements DFS and builds the graph OR just crawl the entire site with BFS and extract the links
-- **WebCrawler.cs**: Handles HTTP requests and HTML parsing to extract links
+- **WebCrawler.cs**: Handles HTTP requests and extracts links from HTML

 ## How It Works

-1. The application initializes a queue with the starting URL (https://iitr.ac.in/)
+1. The application starts with the seed URL `https://iitr.ac.in/`
-2. For each URL in the queue:
-   - The URL is fetched using an HTTP GET request
-   - The HTML content is parsed to extract all links (`<a href>` tags)
-   - Links containing "iitr" are filtered and added to the queue if they haven't been processed before
-3. The process continues until the queue is empty (all discoverable links have been processed)
-4. All discovered URLs are printed to the console
+2. A **depth-limited DFS** (max depth = 5) explores all internal links containing `"iitr.ac.in"`
+3. A **directed graph** is constructed with URLs as nodes and hyperlinks as edges
+4. A simplified PageRank algorithm runs on the graph for a fixed number of iterations
+5. Final PageRank scores are displayed in descending order

 ## Code Examples